LINKS TO LOCAL COMMUNITY ORGANISATIONS

 A small but vibrant school situated directly on the village green in Totteridge, there is a strong family orientated atmosphere where there are always exciting activities taking place.
-The pupils come to the Church twice a term for special festivals and Revd Tim takes assemblies in the school once a week, which is always a real pleasure.
+The pupils come to the Church twice a term for special festivals.

 Parents who plan to use active membership of our church as criteria for application need to come to services at least once a month in the 12 months prior to submitting an application form and to sign the book in the church foyer each time as evidence of their attendance.

 The Totteridge Academy

 The Totteridge Academy is a non-selective, co-educational, Senior community School where they aim to provide a high quality education in a safe, caring and disciplined environment, so that pupils are equipped to become responsible citizens in a scientific, technological and international community.
 This means pupils, staff, parents and guardians, governors, the local authority and the wider community working together to provide the best opportunities possible, in an environment in which our students will be able to flourish.
 We seek to provide quality teaching and a rich educational experience for our pupils that will help them succeed in the global employment market.

 Children from St. Andrew's School working on an activity in St. Andrew's church

 Woodridge Primary School

 Woodridge is a diverse, vibrant learning community where expectations and standards are high and children are helped to achieve their best.
 It is a busy, friendly school, with lots going on.
 Staff, children, governors and the local community work really hard to provide a secure, nurturing environment where children can become confident, independent learners and succeed in all areas of school life.